lukasz-migas/SimpleParam/README.md

 ## About

-`SimpleParam` was inspired by the [param](https://param.pyviz.org/) library which offers lots of near features in a very small package, however, with somewhat tricky codebase.
+`SimpleParam` was inspired by the [param](https://param.pyviz.org/) library which offers lots of neat features in a very small package, however, with somewhat tricky codebase.
 In `SimpleParam`, you can either create `Parameter` or `ParameterStore` using simple synthax.